buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="booklets" slug="buddhist-sociological-thought_gnanarama" %}
 {% include content_blurb.html category="monographs" slug="buddhist-religion_robinson-et-al" %}

+#### Introduction

-Let us start off by reading Chapter 1 (“Towards a Definition”) of _Aspects_ to round off our discussion of how Buddhism can be defined as a “religion” and how it relates to other Western concepts.
+Let us start off by reading Chapter 1 (“Towards a Definition”) of _Aspects of Early Buddhist Sociological Thought_ to round off our discussion of how Buddhism can be defined as a “religion” and how it may relate to other concepts you've heard of.
-{:.mt-2}

-And with that completed, we can shift our focus to Robinson’s _Historical Introduction_.
+{% include content_blurb.html category="booklets" slug="i-wonder-why_thubten-chodron" %}
+- For a refresher on the basics of Buddhism, I highly recommend skimming this Q&A with Thubten Chodron before we dive into the more detailed history below.

 #### Supplementary Material to *Robinson*

-As you read through *Robinson*, please also consider the following alongside each chapter:
+As you read through Robinson et al's _Historical Introduction_ one chapter at a time, please also consider:

 ##### Parallel to Robinson Ch 1: Awakening